Nature reserves of KwaZulu-Natal's South Coast

 Vernon Crookes Nature Reserve, near Umzinto on the KwaZulu-Natal South Coast, is a mix of rolling hills, grassland and wooded valleys where wild flowers burst into colour in spring.
 The more than 50 mammal species here include eland, zebra, blue wildebeest and bushbuck, while the 2 dams attract many of the reserve's 300 bird species.

-The 60ha Empisini Nature Reserve at Umkomaas lures visitors to picnic at a scenic dam.
-Vervet monkeys, large-spotted genets and blue duiker may be seen while hiking several excellent trails.
+The Empisini Nature Reserve at Umkomaas is a lovely spot for a picnic next to a scenic dam.
+Vervet monkeys, large-spotted genets and blue duiker may put in an appearance while hiking several excellent trails.
 Birdwatching is excellent here.

 A network of trails takes nature lovers through the TC Robertson Nature Reserve in Scottburgh where various birds, the slender mongoose and the black-backed jackal may be spotted.
 Birding at Umdoni Nature Reserve, past Pennington, is spectacular.
 Use the well-worn trails to see forest birds, bushbuck and blue duiker.